 Our guidance booklets also contain some information including a list of the relevant legislation that we have to follow.
 On our website we have Tribunal decisions on other rating appeals.

 With the notice of your hearing you will receive a standard direction, which sets out the process for exchanging evidence with the VOA.
-Please read Practice Statement A7-1 and the Explanatory Commentary for details.
+It is important that you read this and the Explanatory Commentary for details.
 These documents and other important information is set out in the Practice Statement.

 The VOA puts appeals into a programme, which is a timetable for when negotiations between you should start and end.
 As you continue talking to the VOA you may reach a settlement with them.
 If you do reach an agreement, please let us know.

 The Valuation Tribunal’s ‘disclosure and exchange’ process takes place.
 This is set out in the direction you receive with your hearing notice.
-You must follow this direction and you should read about it in the Practice Statement A7-1, Disclosure and Exchange, and the Explanatory Commentary.
+You must follow this direction and you should read the Practice Statement.

 You could attend another hearing before yours to see what happens.
 Please contact us if you wish to do this.

 Nearer the day, if we can, we will give you an idea of the time when your appeal might be heard.

 You may decide not to carry on with your appeal at any time.
 If you do decide to withdraw your appeal, please let the VOA know.

 • request a postponement if you have a good reason for not being able to attend on the day; or